Baltimore Long Term Disability Lawyer for Clients Across Maryland and Washington DC

 What Types of Injuries and Illnesses are Covered by Long Term Disability?

 Most people are aware of workers’ compensation – benefits that provide income in the event that you suffer an illness or injury while on the job.
 Long-term disability insurance is similar, but unlike workers’ compensation, it pays benefits to people who are unable to work due to illness or injury regardless of where they happened.
 Basically, you can receive long-term disability benefits if you are unable to work, even if your injury or illness was unrelated to your employment.

 If you’re confused whether your injuries are more appropriate for a long term disability claim or workers’ compensation, speak with a Baltimore long-term disability lawyer at The Law Office of Emmett B. Irwin to determine your legal options.

-How Can You Qualify for Long Term Disability?
+Washington DC Disability Lawyer Explains How You Can Qualify for Long Term Disability

 Proving disability can be a complex process, as what constitutes a disability can vary from policy to policy.
 Long-term disability policies use two different definitions of disability: